ShipFail/consensus-oracle/PRD.md

 This leads to a central pain point:

-> People and agents want a **golden truth answer with the highest confidence available today**, but they have no structured way to compare strong models, measure agreement, and know **when to trust** an answer.
+> People want a **golden truth answer with the highest confidence available today**, but they have no structured way to compare strong models, measure agreement, and know **when to trust** an answer.

 ### 1.2 Opportunity

 We can turn this into a product that:

-- Treats **frontier AI models** as today's strongest information sources.
+- Treats **frontier AI models** as today’s strongest information sources.
-- Interprets each model's answer (under consistent, deterministic settings) as its **highest‑confidence vote**.
+- Interprets each model’s answer (under consistent settings) as its **truth vote**.
 - **Cross‑checks** these votes across models from different providers.
 - When they agree, surfaces a **single golden truth answer** and a **confidence signal** representing how strong that agreement is.

 This becomes:

 - A **place to ask for the golden truth answer** to a question.
-- A **source‑of‑truth layer** for agents and workflows that need a high‑confidence check before taking action.
+- A **source‑of‑truth layer** for people’s decisions and, later, for agents and workflows.
 - A **lens on disagreement**, showing users where models diverge instead of pretending there is one stable answer.

 ---

 ## 2. Vision & Product Statement

+### 2.1 Vision

-> **Vision**: Give humans and AI agents a single, trusted place to ask for the **golden truth answer** — the answer that today's strongest models independently converge on — along with a clear signal of how confident that truth is.
+> Give humans a single, trusted place to ask for the **golden truth answer** — the answer that today’s strongest models independently converge on — along with a clear signal of how confident that truth is.

+### 2.2 Product Statement

-> **Product Statement**: **Thoth** is a web app that asks multiple frontier AI models the same question, interprets each models response as its highest‑confidence answer, and measures how strongly those answers agree.
+> **Thoth** is a web app that asks multiple frontier AI models the same question, interprets each model’s response as a truth vote, and measures how strongly those answers agree.
 When they converge, Thoth returns a **golden truth answer plus a confidence score and label**; when they diverge, Thoth exposes the disagreement instead of pretending there is one truth.

 ---